 A Boxer Lab Mix can grow heavier than 100 pounds

 Boxadors are a crossbreed obtained from mixing a purebred Labrador Retriever with a purebred Boxer.
-With two large dogs as its parents, the Boxador is sometimes gigantic, with a height around 23-25 inches (58-63 cm).
+With two large dogs as its parents, the Boxador is sometimes gigantic, as mentioned above it has a weight a height around 23-25 inches (58-63 cm).
 Her body can be similar to either of her parents, and she’ll have an imposing appearance thanks to her big head, with floppy ears and large jowls.

 Big dog, small problems: Boxadors have great personalities